ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 </interserver_http_credentials>
 ```

-Then set `allow_empty` to `false` or remove this setting to require authentication with new credentials.
+After configuring all replicas set `allow_empty` to `false` or remove this setting.
+It makes authentication with new credentials mandatory.

-To change credentials, move previous user name and password to `interserver_http_credentials.old` section and update `username` and `password` with new values.
-At this step a server uses new credentials to connect to other replicas and accepts connections with new and old credentials.
+To change existing credentials, move previous user name and password to `interserver_http_credentials.old` section and update `user` and `password` with new values.
+At this step a server uses new credentials to connect to other replicas and accepts connections with new or old credentials.

 ``` xml
 <interserver_http_credentials>